Gordie Howe International Bridge: Approvals and land acquisition

 On April 12, 2013, the Obama administration granted Michigan the permit required to build the bridge, allowing construction to go forward once details were finalized.
 In May 2014, the United States Coast Guard issued a bridge permit, the final federal approval required.
 A Canadian federal Crown corporation, the Windsor–Detroit Bridge Authority (WDBA) began work in July 2014 to coordinate the bridge's construction and management.

 The Canadian government allocated million to begin land acquisition on the Detroit side on May 22, 2013.
 In January 2015, Parsons Corporation was named the general engineering consultant for the bridge.
 On February 18, 2015, Minister of Transport Lisa Raitt announced Canada would fund the construction of a customs plaza on the U.S. side of the bridge in Detroit's Delray neighborhood.
-The plaza will have a budget of around million, and be recouped through tolls.
-The U.S. Department of Homeland Security will provide a first-year investment of million, and an "ongoing annual requirement" of million, to cover the plaza's operational and staffing costs.
+The plaza would have a budget of around million, and be recouped through tolls.
+The U.S. Department of Homeland Security would provide a first-year investment of million, and an "ongoing annual requirement" of million, to cover the plaza's operational and staffing costs.

-On May 14, 2015, during an event attended by Canadian Prime Minister Stephen Harper, it was officially announced that the bridge would be known as the Gordie Howe International Bridge after Canadian ice hockey player Gordie Howe, whose celebrated career included 25 years with the Detroit Red Wings.
+On May 14, 2015, during an event attended by Canadian Prime Minister Stephen Harper, it was officially announced that the bridge would be known as the Gordie Howe International Bridge after Canadian ice hockey player Gordie Howe, whose career included twenty-five years with the Detroit Red Wings.